-Option Packs are not free of charge, you can get a license (related to your specific positioner identified by the serial number) contacting IMI STI that will provide you with a License Key.
+To activate an Option Pack, you will need to contact IMI STI and provide the serial number of your SHP positioner.
+IMI STI will then provide you with a Key.
 This Key needs to be entered into the Remote Control Interface.

-To do this, navigate to the interface ribbon bar, select Password \rightarrow Keys, and enter the Key.
+To do this, navigate to the interface ribbon bar, select Password → Keys, and enter the Key.